How to apply for an undergraduate course

 1. Apply online through UCAS

-To apply for courses starting in 2019 you do this online through UCAS.
-You can apply from mid-September through to the end of June, but you should aim to submit your application by 15 January, because after this date courses can be closed to applications.
+To apply for courses starting in 2020 you do this online through UCAS.
+You can apply from the beginning of September through to the end of June, but you should aim to submit your application by 15 January, because after this date courses can be closed to applications.

 UCAS use a standard form which you can save as you go along, so you don't need to complete it all at once.